Logicademy/PYNQ-SoC-Builder/README.md

 ## Overview

-PYNQ Automate is a CLI tool for generating PYNQ Overlays in Vivado automatically.
+PYNQ Automate is a tool for generating PYNQ Overlays in Vivado automatically.

 ## Installation